What Does PPB Mean in Hydrogen Water?

 Hydrogen can escape from water.
 A reading immediately after generation may not match the concentration later.

-Higher concentration claims should still be interpreted with real-world use, measurement method, product design, and claim boundaries.
+Higher concentration claims should still be interpreted with measurement method, timing, product design, retention, and real-world use context.

 How to Read Hydrogen Water Product Specs